-To create custom commands, make sure to specify a custom command space, using the
+To create custom commands, make sure to specify a custom command folder, using the

 LOOKER_CUSTOM_COMMAND_SPACE_ID variable during setup.
-Any dashboard saved in this Space will be available to use as a command.
+Any dashboard saved in this folder will be available to use as a command.

 To create a new command:

-- Create a dashboard with a single element in the Lookerbot commands space.
-Only dashboards with single elements can currently be used with the Lookerbot.
+- Create a dashboard with a single element in the Lookerbot command folder.
+Currently, only dashboards with single elements can be used with Lookerbot.

 - Give the dashboard a discoverable name.
 The name of the dashboard will be the name of the command.
 We recommend using only a few lowercase letters for ease of use.

-- Add a description to the dashboard.
+- Optionally, add a description to the dashboard.
 This will appear next to the command when a user types

-If you would like to split up commands into logical groups, you can create subspaces within the Lookerbot command space.
+If you would like to split up commands into logical groups, you can create subfolders within the Lookerbot command folder.
 This will group the commands in the help list.

 There are three ways to use commands: